forestgrape/coronavirus/monitor_and_control.md

 * Experiences:
   * In many countries such testing is done for travelling: only those with negative tests are allowed to enter.
   * In Slovakia in early November 2020 a nationwide testing campaign and only those with negative tests were excluded from a general curfew.
     > A new tactics and it will be interesting to analyze it.
-A general curfew I consider to strict however, only allowing people with negative tests to enter foreign indoor settings should be enough.
+A general curfew I consider to strict in any situation including this, only allowing people with negative tests to enter foreign indoor settings should be enough.

+    > A tactics like this could be applied locally in regions: Just those with negative are allowed to leave the region and enter foreign indoor rooms.

 ### Outdoor Days